nebulasio/nebdocs/docs/dapp-development/rpc/rpc_admin.md

 `gas_limit` gasLimit sending with this transaction.

 `type` transaction payload type.
 If the type is specified, the transaction type is determined and the corresponding parameter needs to be passed in, otherwise the transaction type is determined according to the contract and binary data. [optional]

 - type enum:
 	- `binary`: normal transaction with binary
 	- `deploy`: deploy smart contract
 	- `call`: call smart contract function

-`contract` transaction contract object for deploy/call smart contract. [optional]
+`contract` transaction contract object for deployed/calling smart contract. [optional]

 * Sub properties:
-	* `source` contract source code for deploy contract.
+	* `source` contract source code for deployed contract.
-	* `sourceType` contract source type for deploy contract.
+	* `sourceType` contract source type for deployed contract.
 Currently support `js` and `ts`
 		* `js` the contract source write with javascript.
 		* `ts` the contract source write with typescript.
 	* `function` the contract call function for call contarct function.